Brownian particles driven by spatially periodic noise: Introduction

 The special case of multiplicative noise where $\dot{x}(t) = -\kappa x(t)\eta(t)$ with positive $\kappa$ \cite{volpe_effective_2016}, which is somehow related to this model, documents already that the spatial dependence of the noise gives rise to fundamentally new mathematical concepts also known as the Itô-Stratonovich problem \cite{mannella_ito_2012}.
 The mathematical difficulties associated with the formal treatment of Eq.(\ref{langevin}) are subject to intense discussion, see, e.g., the recent work by Leibovich and Barkai for the specific choice of $D(x)$ as a power-law \cite{leibovich_infinite_2019} and numerous other studies \cite{lancon_drift_2001,pesek_mathematical_2016,farago_connection_2016,bray_random_2000,pieprzyk_spatially_2016,berezhkovskii_communication_2017,kaulakys_modeling_2009,aghion_infinite_2020,dos_santos_critical_2020,xu_heterogeneous_2020,ray_space-dependent_2020,li_particle_2020,breoni_active_2021,malgaretti_confined_2013}.\\

 In this paper we consider a variant of this model in the context of the discussion of particle motion in tilted potentials.
-There is a large literature on this topic, see \cite{reimann_giant_2001,reimann_diffusion_2002,sasaki_diffusion_2005,reimann_weak_2008,evstigneev_diffusion_2008,evstigneev_interaction-controlled_2009,cheng_long_2015,juniper_microscopic_2015,guerin_universal_2017,bai_diffusion_2018,bialas_colossal_2021}.
+There is a large literature on this topic, see \cite{reimann_giant_2001,reimann_diffusion_2002,sasaki_diffusion_2005,reimann_weak_2008, evstigneev_diffusion_2008,evstigneev_interaction-controlled_2009,cheng_long_2015,juniper_microscopic_2015,guerin_universal_2017,bai_diffusion_2018, bialas_colossal_2021,zarlenga_trapping_2007,zarlenga_complex_2009,zarlenga_transient_2019}.
+Following the original suggestion by Büttiker \cite{buttiker_transport_1987} and Landauer \cite{landauer_motion_1988} the spatially-varying thermal noise source can be combined with a ratchet potential, as e.g. recently discussed by \cite{mazzitello_new_2019}.
 Our model considers overdamped Brownian particles subject to an oscillating tilted potential and a space-dependent periodic noise amplitude with the same wave vector $k$ as the force; furthermore, we will ultimately also allow a shifted phase $\phi$ in the random force.
 In its general form, the model is given by the Langevin equation \\

-where $V(x):=-F_0\left(x + \epsilon \sin(kx)/k \right)$ is the potential, $T(x):=T_0\left(1+\nu \cos(kx+\phi)\right)^2$ is the space dependant noise strength, $\gamma$ is the friction coefficient, $F_0$ is the tilting force, $T_0$ is a reference temperature, $\eta(t)$ is a white noise, as introduced before, and $\epsilon$ and $\nu$ are dimensionless parameters.
+where $V(x):=-F_0\left(x + \epsilon \sin(kx)/k \right)$ is the potential, $T(x):=T_0\left(1+\nu \cos(kx+\phi)\right)^2$ is the space-dependent noise strength, $\gamma$ is the friction coefficient, $F_0$ is the tilting force, $T_0$ is a reference temperature, $\eta(t)$ is a white noise, as introduced before, and $\epsilon$ and $\nu$ are dimensionless parameters.
 The critical tilt in this model arises when $\epsilon = 1$.
-In order to avoid an unphysical negative noise strength we consider $0\leq\nu\leq 1$.
+In order keep the noise strength differentiable everywhere and its phase in a fixed frame we consider $0\leq\nu\leq 1$.
 The period of both the force and the noise will be $L=2\pi/k$.
 We remark that the case $\nu=1$ plays a special role insofar as there are special positions at which the noise is zero.
 In absence of forces, the particle will therefore never cross these positions but stay confined within a periodicity length $L$.\\